harness-community/harness-community.github.io/website/blog/2022-10-18-CD-troubleshooting-guide-part-1/troubleshooting-guide-part-1.md

 **Issue:**

-What happens if a user selects a Kubernetes cluster that has an INACTIVE delegate
+What happens if a user selects a Kubernetes cluster that has an INACTIVE delegate?
 ![k8-cluster-connector](./k8-connector.png)

 **Solution:**